11 September 2024

 This is essential in IAM, because it directly impacts how security policies are implemented and followed.
 For instance, an employee who understands the importance of strong passwords is less likely to use ones that can be easily guessed – or even share them with their colleagues.
 On the other hand, a lack of awareness can lead to behaviours that compromise security, such as reusing passwords across multiple accounts or failing to install security updates.

 The human element can often be the deciding factor in whether a cyber attack succeeds or fails, and ignoring this fact can be costly.
 The 2023 Verizon Data Breach Investigations Report revealed that 74% of cyber attacks involved some kind of human element.
 Last year, cyber attacks on MGM Resorts International and Caesars Entertainment affected hotels and casinos around the world for days.
-It was later discovered that the hackers behind the attacks were able to find enough information about an employee on LinkedIn to impersonate them and gain access to the companies’ networks.
+It was later discovered that the hackers behind the attacks found enough information about an employee on LinkedIn to impersonate them and gain access to the companies’ networks.
 Even those high up in a company aren’t immune.
 In 2019, the CEO of a UK energy firm received a call from someone who he thought worked for his parent company.
 It was an audio deepfake, and he was tricked into sending over £200,000 to the scammer.

 The Role of Training and Awareness